Not a member but want to buy a copy? You'll need to create a free My APA account to purchase. Create account

 This issue of Zoning Practice identifies and evaluates eight options for publishing modern, interactive zoning codes and comprehensive plans in a feature-rich, web-ready format.
 And it recommends project management strategies for deploying, testing, and maintaining new software and online work products.

 Pete Sullivan, AICP

-Pete Sullivan, AICP, is Manager of Durham's Development Services Center, in Durham, North Carolina.
-Pete’s team provides direct customer service and is dedicated to improving the timeliness, quality, and predictability of Durham’s development process.
-Pete’s professional planning work includes public and private sector experience in development review, policy planning, code drafting, land use regulation, and digital publication.
-Pete is the author of Digital Zoning Codes, which appeared in APA’s Zoning Practice in October 2017.
-Pete is also Co-Chair of the Communications and Public Affairs Committee of the North Carolina Chapter of the American Planning Association and an occasional contributor to Planetizen.
-His project work been recognized by the Washington State Governor’s Office, Puget Sound Regional Council and Washington State Chapter of the American Planning Association.
+Pete Sullivan, AICP, is a Senior Manager in Durham, North Carolina's City-County Development Services Center, where he is responsible for customer service and quick turn-around zoning approvals.
+His teams administer development application, payment, and technology systems; provide front line customer service; fulfill property and zoning reports; and issue approvals for small business, land division, and construction.
+Prior to joining the City, Pete was Senior Associate with Clarion Associates, in Chapel Hill, NC, where he specialized in zoning and land use regulation and digital publication.
+Pete is the former Co-Chair of the Communications and Public Affairs Committee of the North Carolina Chapter of the American Planning Association (APA), and an occasional contributor to Planetizen.
+He has written for Zoning Practice and has been featured as speaker at national and state planning conferences.
+His project work been recognized by the Washington State Governor's Office, Puget Sound Regional Council and Washington State Chapter of the American Planning Association.